getify/You-Dont-Know-JS/get-started/ch1.md

 Sometimes the JS specification will dictate some new or refined behavior, and yet that won't exactly match with how it works in browser-based JS engines.
 Such a mismatch is historical: JS engines have had 20+ years of observable behaviors around corner cases of features that have come to be relied on by web content.
 As such, sometimes the JS engines will refuse to conform to a specification-dictated change because it would break that web content.

 In these cases, often TC39 will backtrack and simply choose to conform the specification to the reality of the web.
 For example, TC39 planned to add a `contains(..)` method for Arrays, but it was found that this name conflicted with old JS frameworks still in use on some sites, so they changed the name to a non-conflicting `includes(..)`.
-The same happened with a comedic/tragic JS *community crisis* dubbed "smooshgate," where the planned `flatten(..)` method was eventually renamed `flat(..)`.
+The same happened with a comedic/tragic JS *community crisis* dubbed "smoosh gate," where the planned `flatten(..)` method was eventually renamed `flat(..)`.

-But occasionally, TC39 will decide the specification should stick firm on some point even though it is unlikely that browser-based JS engines will ever conform.
+But occasionally, TC39 will decide the specification should stick firmly on some point even though it is unlikely that browser-based JS engines will ever conform.

 The solution?
 Appendix B, "Additional ECMAScript Features for Web Browsers".[^specApB] The JS specification includes this appendix to detail out any known mismatches between the official JS specification and the reality of JS on the web.
 In other words, these are exceptions that are allowed *only* for web JS; other JS environments must stick to the letter of the law.